itsaerie/Job-Musings/Resume Building/Experience.md

 Are you adding some new skills?
 Are you establishing your qualified expertise in some skill or job?
 Is this something relevant for the position you're applying to?
-DOes this show how well you performed your job (objectively)?
+Does this show how well you performed your job (objectively)?
 If you can't answer "Yes" with 100% certainty to any of these questions, you should remove that description.

 If you're using a multi-sentence description or descriptions with multiple bullet points, you should ask those questions for each sentence/point.